elton-okawa/ts-deterministic-lockstep-study/README.md

 ```
 Note that after changing client code it'll take a while to transpile and you'll need to reload the html page.

+Open `localhost:2567/client` with a single or more browser windows to play

 ## Credits

 - Font: `Kenney Future` from [Kenney Fonts](https://www.kenney.nl/assets/kenney-fonts) by [Kenney](https://www.kenney.nl/) under license [Creative Commons Zero, CC0](https://creativecommons.org/publicdomain/zero/1.0/).
 Note: original file `.ttf` has been converted to `.png` and `.xml` for library compatibility